-A while back I played through all the canonical Castlevania games and offered my personal reviews here on the blog.
-Those games were part of the original Castlevania series, now Konami has reboot the Castlevania universe and offered us a game called Lords of Shadow.
+A while back, I played through all the canonical Castlevania games and offered my personal reviews.
+All of the games I have discussed thus far were part of the original Castlevania series.
+Now, Konami has rebooted the Castlevania universe and offered us a new game by the name of: Castlevania – Lords of Shadow.

 Forget everything you think you know about Castlevania.
-At least for now, forget about Simon, forget about Trevor, and even put aside any ideas you may have about Dracula.
-This game is a total reboot.
+Forget about Simon, forget about Trevor, and even put aside any ideas you may have about Dracula.
+This game is a total re-imagining of the story.
 In this title, our hero is Gabriel Belmont.
 He is a holy knight of sorts who is tormented by the mysterious death of his beloved.
 His quest is to seek out the fragments of a powerful mask, in hopes that he will be given the power to bring his wife back from the dead.
 As he progresses in his journey he learns about the secret origins of his order, and faces his own inner demons…

-It’s difficult to talk about this game, without spoiling the ending, but let’s just say Gabriel’s fate is one that came as shock to me in the end… and sets up a slew of sequels for years to come.
+It’s difficult to talk about this game, without spoiling the ending, but let’s just say Gabriel’s ultimate fate will either be a shock or you will see it coming miles away.
+No matter what, it sets up a slew of sequels for years to come.

 If we’re comparing LoS to the older, pre-reboot games.
-I would have to compare it games like Curse of Darkness and Lament of Innocence.
-It’s a fixed camera, 3D style game but I found it not to be as wonky to control as those games.
+I would say it most closely favors games like Curse of Darkness and Lament of Innocence.
+It’s a fixed camera, 3D style game but I found it not to be as wonky to control as those older games.
 LoS certainly has a modern polish to it.
-In fact, if you’re familiar with many modern games, I’d have to compare this title to games like God of War and Dante’s Inferno.
+In fact, if you’re familiar with many modern games, it is very similar to titles like God of War and Dante’s Inferno.
 Many of the same mechanics apply.
 Combat is heavily reliant on both speed and skill, as well as the memorization of button combos to execute special moves.
-Many of these abilities are unlocked with experience points earned during he course of the game.
-Gabriel will also learn how to wield both light and dark magic.
-Certain abilities can be combined with these magics to create new effects.
-Most boss battles ultimately involve an interactive cutscene type of event that require either fast-speed button mashing or gracefully pressing the attack button in sync with an on screen meter in order to achieve victory.
+Many of these abilities are unlocked with experience points that are earned during the course of the game.
+Aside from physical attacks, Gabriel will also learn how to wield both light and dark magic.
+Certain abilities can be combined with these magics to create new effects and enhancements.
+Again, like many other modern action games, most boss battles in LoS ultimately involve an interactive cutscene event that require either fast-speed button mashing or gracefully pressing the attack button in sync with an on-screen meter in order to achieve victory.

 Fighting aside, the game also focuses heavily on puzzle solving.
 Most levels include one or more brain-teaser style puzzles.
-This adds an interesting dynamic not really seen in the series before, but One that I found to be a bit enjoyable.
+This adds an interesting dynamic not really seen in the series before, but one that I found to be a bit enjoyable.
 At first, I was a bit put off at the radical departure LoS was from the rest of series.
 This goes for both gameplay and overall feel.
 To me, the first half of the game felt less like a Castlevania title and more like a cross between Tomb Raider and Indiana Jones.
-However, as you progress into the mid-level and up many familiar faces and themes make an appearance.
+However, as you progress into the mid-way point and beyond, many familiar faces and themes make an appearance.
 The seasoned Castlevania fan will notice several easter-egg like references to older characters and places.
-Although may of these are radically re-imagined.
+Although many of these are radically re-imagined.